Last Updated on September 18, 2023 by Jo Fitzsimons

 Tip: Don’t repeat the ‘just turn up and hope for the best’ mistake.
 Most of the vineyards need to be pre-booked.

-If you’re coming by train, you can book a local driver here and the planning is done for you more tour details here).
+If you’re coming by train, you can book a wine tasting tour with us and the planning is done for you more tour details here).
 If you plan to arrive in Conegliano by 2pm, you’ll still have time for a 4 hour visit.
+Plus, your driver will even help you plan your train times.

 Decided to spend a night in the Prosecco region?
 You can find a list of my favourite places to stay here.